kudelskisecurity/youshallnotpass/README.md

 ### Description

-For GitLab, the custom executor is used to run our custom
+For GitLab, the custom executor is used to run our custom (<- our custom what?)

 ### Steps

-1. Download the latest `youshallnotpass` binary and `gitlab_custom_executor.zip` file from the releases section of this project, copy and extract the contents into a directory `/path/to/gitlab-runner/` on the machine where you want to install the GitLab runner.
+1. Download the latest `youshallnotpass` binary and `gitlab_custom_executor.zip` file from the [releases](https://github.com/kudelskisecurity/youshallnotpass/releases/latest) section, copy and extract the contents into a directory `/path/to/gitlab-runner/` on the machine where you want to install the GitLab runner.
 Make sure the scripts are executable.
 In addition, create two directories in `/path/to/gitlab-runner/`: builds, and cache.

 2. Update the profile.sh information from the GitLab executor release you downloaded earlier.